 Pity the Powerless Press or Whose Country Is This, Anyway?

-But every once in a while I just hafta take off my self-righteous hat and get my hands dirty.
+self-righteous hat and get my hands dirty.
 This is one of those times.

 It’s a bloody shame, but not surprising at all.